 The principal market risk we face is interest rate risk.
-We had cash and cash equivalents of \$66.1 million as of December 31, 2015, which consisted of highly-liquid investments with an original maturity of three months or less, and \$16.8 million of short-term investments with original maturity dates of greater than three months and less than twelve months.
+We had cash and cash equivalents of \$92.9 million as of December 31, 2016, which consisted of highly-liquid investments with a maturity of three months or less, and \$21.0 million of marketable securities with maturity dates of greater than three months and less than twelve months.
 The primary goals of our investment policy are liquidity and capital preservation.
 We do not enter into investments for trading or speculative purposes.
 We believe that we do not have any material exposure to changes in the fair value of these assets as a result of changes in interest rates due to the short-term nature of our cash and cash equivalents.
 Declines in interest rates, however, would reduce future investment income.
-If overall interest rates had decreased by 10% during the periods presented, our interest income would not have been materially affected
+We considered the historical volatility of short-term interest rates and determined that it was reasonably possible that an adverse change of 100 basis points could be experienced in the near term.
+A hypothetical 1.00% (100 basis points) increase in interest rates would not have materially impacted the fair value of our marketable securities as of December 31, 2016 and December 31, 2015.
+If overall interest rates had decreased by 1.00% (100 basis points), our interest income would not have been materially affected as of December 31, 2016 or December 31, 2015.

-As of December 31, 2015, we did not have outstanding borrowings under our JPMorgan Chase credit facility.
-If overall interest rates had increased by 10% during the periods presented, our interest expense would not have been affected.
+As of December 31, 2016, we did not have outstanding borrowings under our JPMorgan Chase Bank credit facility.
+If overall interest rates had increased by 1.00% (100 basis points) during the periods presented, our interest expense would not have been affected.